 - The pool’s decking

 Condition of Pool Equipment & Systems

 The pool’s equipment and systems are another crucial area that requires an expert’s eye.
-Everything from the pool’s pump and filter to the electrical and circulation systems, as well as the plumbing’s condition need to be assessed.
+Everything from the pool’s pump and filter to the electrical and circulation systems, as well as the plumbing’s condition needs to be assessed.
 Learning about the type of pump you have and confirming its condition can save you a lot of money on both repairs and replacement, but also your energy bill.
-Your inspector will understand the ins and outs of the pool’s operation and be able to communicated to you, while making recommendations about what is and isn’t needed; allowing you to make the best decision possible.
+Your inspector will understand the ins and outs of the pool’s operation and be able to communicate to you while making recommendations about what is and isn’t needed; allowing you to make the best decision possible.